Sewage overflowing in Denham Springs neighborhood; generator helping for now

 "We have kids who swim in these ponds, they have no idea that this is in there," he said.
 "They're swimming with contaminated water big time."

-He's concerned the sewage is having a negative affect on the vegetation and marine life.
+He's concerned the sewage is having a negative effect on the vegetation and marine life.

 "It needs to be addressed immediately it's been going on too long," he said.